 Chelmer Home Renovation

-The design for this chelmer renovation revolves around improving the liveability of the client’s ground floor areas and adding additional bedrooms on the first-floor level.
-A substantial amount of both the ground floor and first floor levels were recycled quite effectively.
-Poor zoning of spaces on the ground floor and poor linkage to external spaces were the main issues for this home.
-This has been corrected largely by relocating the client’s kitchen.
-A kitchen space is seen as the hub of the home, it is important this space is well located.
+The design for this Chelmer renovation revolves around improving the liveability of the client’s ground floor areas and adding additional bedrooms on the first-floor level.
+We recycled a substantial amount of both the ground floor and first floor levels.
+Poor zoning of spaces on the ground floor and poor linkage to external areas were the main issues for this home.
+We have corrected this to a large extent by relocating the client’s kitchen.
+A kitchen space is generally the hub of the home; therefore, it is important this area is well located.
 The kitchen now links the indoors with the outdoors.

 Ground Floor and Internal Changes

-The front entry was made more private with a feature wall.
-The ceiling was transformed to disguise the exposed beams and create a unique cross hatch effect.
-The living room replaced the current kitchen.
-There is now a new study/music room, new laundry, new powder room, new secondary living area and new kitchen.
+We made the front entrance more private with a feature wall.
+The ceiling on the ground floor had exposed beams, so we designed a unique cross hatch effect to disguise them.
+We also created a new study/music room, laundry, powder room, secondary living area and a new kitchen.

-The kitchen is now a galley style with an island bench and direct connection with the outdoor rear entertainment area and new dining space.
-There are new internal stairs to the first floor.
-A large study desk has been incorporated for children to do their homework with supervision.
+The kitchen is now galley style with an island bench and direct connection with the outdoor rear entertainment area and new dining space.
+The new large study desk is perfect for the children to do their homework with supervision.

 Backyard Additions and Changes

 A new outdoor room was included with direct access from the new dining and kitchen areas.
-This space includes external kitchen, screening Slimline water tanks are also to be incorporated.
+This space includes external kitchen, with screening Slimline water tanks also to be incorporated.

 First Floor Additions and Changes

-Two new bedrooms plus a new internal stair where included on this level.
-The two existing bedrooms on the north-east corner were converted to a new main bedroom, with ensuite and dressing/robe and shoe storage for 100 pairs of shoes!!
+Two new bedrooms plus a new internal stair were added to the first floor.
+We converted the two existing bedrooms on the north-east corner to a new main bedroom, with ensuite and dressing/robe and shoe storage for 100 pairs of shoes!

 Chelmer History and Architecture

 Chelmer is a residential area with many Queenslanders with large verandahs and iron roofs.
 More recent designs include brick homes.
-It was effected during the 2011 Brisbane floods with many houses going under.
-Chelmer is approx 7 km west of Brisbane and it is on the Brisbane River, hence the issues with extreme flooding.
+In the 2011 Brisbane floods, many houses in Chelmer went underwater.
+Chelmer is approx 7 km west of Brisbane, and it is on the Brisbane River, hence the issues with extreme flooding.